Australian Air League: Activities

 Members also have the opportunity to complete the AAL General Diploma, the AAL Aviation Diploma, and the AAL Gold Diploma by obtaining the selected amount of education badges the courses prescribes within a particular time period.

 Members can also commence flight training at the age of 14.
-The league operates a flying school from Camden Airport, south-west of Sydney with the NSW Air Activities Centre uniquely positioned as the only volunteer-run, not-for-profit Flight Training Organisation (FTO) and Charter (Air Transport - smaller aeroplane) Operator in Oceania.
+The league operates a flying school from Camden Airport, south-west of Sydney with the NSW Air Activities Centre operating as a volunteer-run, not-for-profit Flight Training Organisation (FTO) and Charter (Air Transport - smaller aeroplane) Operator.
 The fleet of aircraft owned and operated by the Australian Air League includes: